JetBrains/kotlin-multiplatform-dev-docs/topics/tools/amper.md

 ## How Amper works

-Amper currently uses Gradle as the backend and YAML as the frontend defining the project configuration.
-It supports custom tasks, CocoaPods, library publishing to Maven, and packaging desktop apps through the Gradle interop.
+Amper is a standalone CLI application, and allows configuring your project using YAML files.

-With Amper, you can set up a configuration for platform-specific applications and shared Kotlin libraries.
+With Amper, you can set up a platform-specific applications and shared Kotlin libraries.
-They are declared as modules in a `.yaml` module manifest file using a special declarative DSL.
+They are declared as modules in a `module.yaml` manifest file using a special declarative DSL.

 The core concept of this DSL is Kotlin Multiplatform.
-Amper allows you to configure Kotlin Multiplatform projects quickly and easily without having to dive deep into complex Gradle concepts.
+Amper allows you to configure Kotlin Multiplatform projects quickly and easily without having to dive deep into complex concepts.
 The Amper DSL offers a special syntax enabling you to work with multiplatform configurations, including dependencies, settings, and so on.

-Here is an example of Amper's manifest file for a Kotlin Multiplatform shared library that can be used with JVM, Android, and iOS applications:
+Here is an example of Amper's module file for a Kotlin Multiplatform shared library that can be used with JVM, Android, and iOS applications:

 ```yaml